 - Agung: Highest volcano in Bali.
 The last time it erupted was in 2017.

-- Nung Nung: Bali’s most popular waterfall with 230ft.
+- Nung Nung: Bali’s most popular waterfall, which is 230 ft tall.

 - Tukad Cepung: This waterfall is hidden in a cave.

 - Banyumala: It is one of the most beautiful waterfalls in Bali.

 - Tegenungan: The best waterfall to bathe in in Bali.

 The list is endless!
 But below you will find the five best things to see in Bali.

 - Monkey Forest: The best place to have fun watching the monkeys of Bali.

 - Wanagiri Hidden Hill: Place full of swings, and straw baskets overlooking the great lakes of Bedugul.

 - Karang Boma Cliff: Cliffs located south of Bali from which you can watch the sunset.

 In addition, I advise you to use this map of Bali to help you figure out where the places we’re talking about are.
 With this map, you’re totally ready to plan the best Bali itinerary.